ianstormtaylor/slate/docs/reference/slate/data.md

 `Data.create(properties: Object) => Data`

-Create a data object from a plain Javascript object of `properties`.
+Create a data object from a plain JavaScript object of `properties`.

 ### `Data.fromJSON`